polinwei/astraprint/wp-content/plugins/wpforms-lite/readme.txt

 While WPForms started out as a contact form plugin, it has evolved into a powerful custom forms solution that you can use to create a payment form, donation form, registration form, online booking form, mobile form, and basically any type of custom form you need.

-WPForms integrates with both PayPal, Stripe, Square, and Authorize.Net so you can easily create a credit card payment form to accept payments on your website.
+WPForms integrates with PayPal, Stripe, Square, and Authorize.Net so you can easily create a credit card payment form to accept payments.
 If you're using SSL, then you can use our Stripe, Square, or Authorize.Net Payment forms to accept credit card payments directly on your website.
-Alternatively you can use our PayPal payment form to make a donation form and accept payments online.
+Alternatively, you can use our PayPal Commerce addon to take payments via PayPal or credit card on your forms.

 Aside from simple order forms, business owners also use WPForms to create custom product purchase forms, t-shirt order forms, online booking forms, and more.